chevere/docs/components/Filesystem.md

 ## File

-A File is a class implementing [FileInterface](Chevere\Interfaces\Filesystem\FileInterface).
-A File is in charge of interact with filesystem files.
+The `Chevere\Components\Filesystem\File` class is in charge of interact with filesystem files.

 ```php
 use Chevere\Components\Filesystem\File;